vladichimescu/msi-gs65-hackintosh/README.md

 * optimus graphics (config.dgpu.plist - waiting for compatible nvidia drivers)

 ### help
-* kexts should be injected manually until install is completed or add **SystemParameters: InjectKexts: Detect** in config
 * kexts should be installed to /Library/Extensions/
 * [disable power related options][disable-slow-sleep]:
  - sudo pmset -a disksleep 0